wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
+= 8.7 =
+BACKUP YOUR DATABASE BEFORE INSTALLING!
+This release alters the table structure of the database.

 = 8.5 =
 This is a security update release, please update as soon as possible.
 In addition to the security fixes there are several new features, see the change log for details.